Cost of Living in France for Indian Students 2026

 Students in France have various options when it comes to commuting.
 They can opt for buses or coaches, trains, taxis, etc. depending upon their budget.
 The most budget-friendly option would be a bus as it charges the least of the many options available and also offers certain discounts to students travelling.
 Many universities and colleges have offices of transport companies inside their campuses where students can register for yearly or monthly passes once their session begins.

 Public Transport: If you're a student aged 26 or below you are eligible for special transport costs while subscribing to public conveyance.
 You will be required to show your student ID for the same.
-Students residing in Île-de-France can make use of the Imagine'R card that allows them to travel unlimited throughout Île-de-France.
-They will have to shell out less than 350 euros yearly.
+Students residing in Île-de-France or the Paris region can make use of the Imagine'R card.
+This card allows them to take unlimited buses, metro, RER trains and trams rides across all the regions of Île-de-France (1 to 5).
+They will have to shell out less than 392.30 euros yearly.
 Another special pass called the Ticket Jeune is for the same age group but is valid for 24 hours on Saturday, Sunday, or any band holiday.
 With this students can commute freely within a limited area for only four euros.

 Students can also travel by coaches which are affordable in comparison to trains and offer facilities such as Wi-Fi, comfortable reclining seats, and electric sockets for charging purposes.
 Another option is the self-service bicycle rental scheme which exists in the majority of the big cities of France.
 Students living outside their college campus can subscribe for the same annually by paying an average of 15-30 euros.